TheRealKasumi/NikoLight/documentation/build.md

 ![plattformio.ini](media/build/plattformio-ini.jpeg)

-Connect the TesLight controller to your computer via a micro USB cable.
+Connect the NikoLight controller to your computer via a micro USB cable.
 Now you need to find out which port the controller was assigned to.
 The recommendation is to use the device manager when you are using Windows.
 Press the Windows key + R and type `devmgmt.msc`.